Order Block in Trend Following with ICT – Entry Using OB and FVG

 What does CISD confirmation mean in ICT?

 CISD refers to the closing of a candle that breaks the previous corrective structure, confirming the start of a new move.
+This is a key part of ict order block trading strategy for aligning entries with the trend.

 Where is the best place to set the stop loss?